jnamburi/axway-open-docs/content/en/docs/catalog/manage_subscriptions.md

 * Click the **Subscriptions** tab on the endpoint detail page.
 * Click the **Gear** icon next to the subscription you want to delete.
 * Click **Delete**.

-You can also unsubscribe from the 'Reivew Subscriptions' section as shown below.